SamDesmondKing/GCloud-Web-Store/README.md

 Management subject.
 An Agile methodology (scrum) was used to manage and complete this project.

+Store can be viewed here (as of 2/7/2020) sepm-diary-shop.ts.r.appspot.com

 ## Key Files
 All app logic can be found in the app.py file in this directory.